 Operator means the person responsible for the overall operation of the Facility.
-HollyFrontier Navajo Refining LLC is the operator of the Artesia Refinery.
+Western Refining Southwest, Inc. is the operator of Gallup Refinery.

 Owner means the person who owns the Facility or part of a Facility.
-HollyFrontier Navajo Refining LLC is the owner of the Artesia Refinery.
+Western Refining Southwest, Inc. is the owner of Gallup Refinery.

-Permittee means the HollyFrontier Navajo Refining LLC, Artesia Refinery.
+Permittee means Western Refining Southwest, Inc.

-RCRA means the federal Resource Conservation and Recovery Act, 42 U.S.C. §§ 6901 to 6992k.
+RCRA means the federal Resource Conservation and Recovery Act, 42 U.S.C. §§ 6901 to 6992k, also known as the Solid Waste Disposal Act.